RyanMersmann/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 -   [ ] Mention two parts of Express that you learned about this week.
+Middleware, routing

 -   [ ] Describe Middleware?
+A set of functions that run in the order they are found/used in the server files. they can execute code, change req and res objects, end the req-res cycle, start the next middleware function (including the routing).

--   [ ] Describe a Resource?
+-   [ ] Describe a Resource? any piece of data the API uses or accesses

--   [ ] What can the API return to help clients know if a request was successful?
+-   [ ] What can the API return to help clients know if a request was successful? a status code in the 200 range.
+A message can also be returned with the code

--   [ ] How can we partition our application into sub-applications?
+-   [ ] How can we partition our application into sub-applications? seperating each major endpoint (users, products, posts, etc) into their own file that is called by the server or index.js file depending on your structure.

 ## Minimum Viable Product